jesse-ai/docs/docs/getting-started/docker.md

 # Docker

 In case you don't have the required stack installed on your machine, [Docker](https://docker.com/) is the fastest way to get you started.
+If

 Of course there's not just one correct way to use Docker, there's plenty.
 In this page however we'll describe one way step by step.

-TODO...

 <!-- ## Image